albertojulian/mada-driver-assistant/README.md

 **Action types**

 There are two types of actions:
-- **automatic actions**: respond to one or more events that correspond to some kind of risk or danger.
+- **event driven actions**: respond to one or more events that correspond to some kind of risk or danger.
 An example can be warning the driver that current speed is greater than that in a detected speed limit sign.
-- **request motivated actions**: respond to a speech request from the driver.
+- **driver request initiated actions**: respond to a speech request from the driver.
 An example could be checking if there is a safety distance from a bus in front.
 Those requests are sent to an SLM in the Planner which can select a function to be called.

 ### Text To speech